-What To Do With a Bad Tattoo - Cover it?
-Remove it?
-Why not reinvent it?!
+What to Do With a Bad Tattoo: Cover It?
+Remove It?
+Why Not Reinvent It?

-There have been plenty of hubs written lately about how to decide about getting a tattoo and what tattoo design to choose.
+There have been plenty of articles written lately about how to decide about getting a tattoo and what tattoo design to choose.
 They offer some great advice.
 And I hope people out there are following it.
-But what if it's too late!
+But what if it's too late?
 What do you do if you already made the bad decision?
 Or what if what was a good decision at the time isn't any longer?

 Some things do age beautifully.
 Bronze for example.
 The statue of liberty wasn't always green folks.
 That lovely color even has a lovely name, patina.
 And removing it from artifacts by polishing can actually reduce their value!
 Unfortunately, many tattoos do not fare so well with age.
 I have seen a tattoo that looked new after ten years.
 And I have seen butterflies that now look more like a moth that met with a fly swatter.
 It happens.
 And when it does, what do you do?
 Or even if that twenty year old ink still looks new, perhaps it isn't really the look you want any longer.
 Maybe it was a mistake.
 Maybe it's just not the same.
 Tastes change, lifestyles change.
 Tattoos on the other hand are forever.
 Or are they?

 You Fell Out of Love With Your Ink.
 Now What?

 If you fall into any of the categories above, or have another reason you are less than in love with your ink, what do you do?
 Well, you can live with it.
 A lot of people do.
 I see them everywhere.
 And now that summer is approaching they are sure to be out in force!
 Well, if you are one of these folks, you don't have to be.
 You can do something about it.
 There are many options available today.